 - Season the salmon.
 Sprinkle each piece of salmon (or one large side of salmon) generously with the spice mixture.

 - Let the salmon rest on your counter for 30 minutes before grilling it.
-This gives it a chance to absorb all that flavor from the spice blend.
+This gives it a chance to absorb all that flavor from the spices.

 - Make the pineapple salsa.
-While the salmon comes to room temperature, grill the sliced pineapple over medium-high heat for 3 to 4 minutes on either side.
-Once grilled, dice the pineapple and mix it in with the rest of the salsa ingredients.
+While the fish comes to room temperature, grill the sliced pineapple over medium-high heat for 3 to 4 minutes per sides.
+Once grilled, dice the pineapple, then add the rest of the salsa ingredients.

 - Grill the salmon.
-Place the salmon skin-side up on the grill, then cook for 3 minutes.
+Place the salmon skin-side up on the grill and cook for 3 minutes.
 Carefully flip so that it is flesh side up, then continue cooking until it reaches your desired level of doneness.
-We recommend medium, which is 2 minutes more.
+I like salmon cooked to medium, which is 2 minutes more.

 - Garnish, then serve!
 Spoon the pineapple salsa on top of the grilled blackened salmon, then serve with lime wedges and fresh cilantro!

-Yes!
-Just be sure to use thick-cut fillets to prevent overcooking and remember not to crowd the air fryer basket or tray.
+If making this in an air-fryer, be sure to use thick-cut fillets to prevent overcooking and remember not to crowd the air fryer basket or tray.
 You can check for doneness by inserting a fork and seeing if the fish easily flakes apart.
-Cook at 400F for 7-9 minutes.
+Cook at 400°F for 7-9 minutes.

 - Allow the salmon to come to room temperature before grilling.
 This ensures that the fish will cook evenly when on the grill.